dressupucla/Cleaning-preparing-data/openrefine/assignment.md

-**Overview:** Basically, this assignment is aimed at using our workflow (Collect, Clean, Analyze) to prepare data for next week's workshop.
+**Overview:** This assignment is aimed at using our workflow (Collect, Clean, Analyze) to prepare data for analysis.

 **Scenario:** A musicology researcher is interested in the locations of dance clubs in Los Angeles and wants to create a map of these; she is particularly interested in genres, so if you can get location and genre, that would be very nice.
 You've discovered that Yelp is a pretty up-to-date source of information.

 **The Assignment:**  You want to scrape information on the names, addresses, and genres of LA Dance Clubs using Import.io.
 Then you want to geocode the address (providing a couple of new columns -- lat & long) of each club based on the street address in OpenRefine.
 The goal is to have a spreadsheet with name, address (lat & lon), genres in a spreadsheet that we can start using with Tableau.